Partnership. Pilots. Systems clarity.

 Trace processes, inputs, and outputs so every byproduct can feed the next step.

-We name the pieces: collection, preprocessing, digestion, upgrading, and reuse.
-Each step has clear inputs (organic waste, water, heat) and outputs (biogas, digestate, CO2 streams, soil products).
-The waste from one lane becomes the feedstock for another, so we keep the flow visible and reusable.
+We map the chain: collection, preprocessing, digestion, upgrading, and reuse.
+Each step has clear inputs and outputs.
+What leaves one lane becomes feedstock for the next.
+The goal is a visible, reusable flow.

 Core foundation: Anaerobic digestion